gjohl/alphadog/README.md

  ### Done
 - Refactor strategies as signals, which will have the raw signal functions.
 - Create framework folder to handle forecast scaling, diversification multipliers, weights etc.
+- Create a second strategy (mean reversion? open to close?) to implement in the InstrumentForecast class.
+Created breakout signal

 ## To Read: